Commercial case study, ComFlor®

 The design required a composite flooring solution that enabled long span beams, as well as one that was easy and consistent to install.
 The project’s unique floor layout alters on plan from a parallelogram at its base to a rectangle at the top, and when complete the development will provide highly efficient column-free accommodation and office space.
 The London location also posed a problem in that deliveries had to be kept to a minimum to reduce congestion.

-To meet these requirements, ComFlor® provided the perfect solution and 90,000m2 of Tata Steel’s ComFlor® 51+ composite floor decking was specified for the design.
+To meet these requirements, ComFlor® provided the perfect solution and 90,000m2 of Building Systems UK (A Tata Steel Enterprise) ComFlor® 51+ composite floor decking was specified for the design.

 ComFlor® 51+ was placed onto the top flange of the steel support beam, increasing the composite beam efficiency to achieve long spanning capabilities and provided the best available composite deck fire performance for both slab and beams.